dawid-t/Mesh-Combiner/README.md

 # Mesh Combiner for Unity
-**Mesh Combiner** is a little script which can **combine different meshes into one mesh** for reduce the amount of batches / draw calls, making your game more optimised.
+**Mesh Combiner** is a little script which can **combine different meshes into one mesh** for reduce the amount of batches / draw calls, making your game more optimized.

 ![Mesh Combiner](https://i.imgur.com/tpaPW6T.png)